cloudevents/spec/messagecatalog/spec.md

 properties of the definition, specifically `id` and `format`, cannot be overridden by versions added later.

-The API is designed such that a message definition can only be created by posting an initial version and that the message definition can only be changed by posting a new version.
-Existing versions can be individually retrieved and deleted but not modified.
+The API is created such that a message definition can only be created by posting an initial version and that the message definition can only be changed by posting a new version.
+Existing versions can be individually retrieved and deleted, but not modified.

 A newer message definition version might introduce breaking changes or it might only introduce careful changes that preserve compatibility.
 These strategies are